epsy/clize/docs/compositing.rst

         """
         Options for {param}:

-        port: Which port to connect on
+        :parser port: Which port to connect on

-        _6: Use IPv6?
+        :parser _6: Use IPv6?
         """
         return (arg, port, _6)

     def get_page(server:read_server, path):
         """
-        server: The server to contact
+        :parser server: The server to contact

-        path: The path of the resource to fetch
+        :parser path: The path of the resource to fetch
         """
         print("Connecting to", server, "to get", path)